mathse/meltdown-spectre-bios-list/README.md

 # Dell

+Patch Guidance
-Update 01/22/2018:
+Update 02/07/2018
-Intel has communicated new guidance regarding the "reboot issues" with the microcode included in the BIOS updates released to address Spectre (Variant 2), CVE-2017-5715.
-Dell is advising that all customers should not deploy the BIOS update for the Spectre (Variant 2) vulnerability at this time.
-We are removing the impacted BIOS updates from the web and suspending further BIOS updates for affected platforms.
-If you have already applied the BIOS update, please wait for further information and an updated BIOS release, no other action is recommended at this point.
-Please continue to check back for updates.
+Dell has received updated Intel microcode for select platforms to mitigate against the Spectre (Variant 2) vulnerability CVE-2017-5715.
+Dell has started to deploy the new BIOS updates for these platforms listed in the table of Dell Products Affected below.
+Other BIOS updates for listed affected platforms will roll out over the coming weeks.
+All customers with an affected platform should download the latest BIOS update listed below, even if they have deployed an earlier BIOS version for this vulnerability.
+Those who have disabled the microcode patch using an OS configuration option should re-enable it manually after applying the BIOS updates.
-As a reminder, the Operating System patches are not impacted and still provide mitigations to Spectre (Variant 1) and Meltdown (Variant 3).
-The microcode update is only required for Spectre (Variant 2), CVE-2017-5715.
+As a reminder, the microcode update is required for Spectre (Variant 2), CVE-2017-5715.
+The Operating System patches provide mitigations to Spectre (Variant 1) and Meltdown (Variant 3) and are also required.

 | model | latest BIOS | release date | vulnerabilities mitigated ? |
 | --- | --- | --- | --- |